40–40 club: Members

-Jose Canseco, Barry Bonds, Alfonso Soriano, and Ronald Acuña Jr. were outfielders in their 40–40 seasons, while Alex Rodriguez played shortstop.
-Shohei Ohtani served as a designated hitter in his 40–40 season due to an arm injury he suffered in the previous year.
+Jose Canseco, Barry Bonds, Alfonso Soriano, Ronald Acuña Jr., and Pete Crow-Armstrong were outfielders in their 40–40 seasons, while Alex Rodriguez played shortstop.
+Shohei Ohtani served as a designated hitter, but did not pitch in his 40–40 season due to an arm injury he suffered in the previous year.
 Acuña Jr. (41–37 in 2019), Soriano (39–41 in 2002, when playing second base), and Bonds (40–37 in 1997) all came close to having multiple 40–40 seasons.
+Ohtani hit the most home runs in his 40–40 season, with 54, while Acuña stole the most bases, with 73.

-Canseco, Bonds, and Soriano joined the 40–40 club by stealing their 40th bases, while Rodriguez, Acuña Jr., and Ohtani joined by hitting their 40th home runs.
+Canseco, Bonds, Soriano, and Crow-Armstrong joined the 40–40 club by stealing their 40th bases, while Rodriguez, Acuña Jr., and Ohtani joined by hitting their 40th home runs.
 Ohtani is the only player to achieve both in the same game, stealing his 40th base in the fourth inning and then hitting a game-winning, walk-off grand slam in the bottom of the ninth for his 40th home run.

 Canseco, Acuña Jr., and Ohtani all won the Major League Baseball Most Valuable Player Award in the year of their 40–40 seasons.
-All three's teams also reached the MLB playoffs in their 40–40 years, and Ohtani's Dodgers won the World Series in his 50–50 year.
-Soriano is the only member of the club to have a batting average under .300 in his 40–40 season.
+All three's teams also reached the MLB playoffs in their 40–40 years, as did Crow-Armstrong's Cubs, and Ohtani's Dodgers won the World Series in his 50–50 year.
+Soriano and Crow-Armstrong are the only members of the club to have a batting average below .300 in their respective 40–40 seasons.
 Soriano also hit 41 doubles during his 40–40 season, making him the only player to achieve that feat.
-Meanwhile, Ohtani is the first pitcher to join the club.
+Ohtani is the first pitcher to join the club (although he did not pitch during his 40-40 season due to injury).

-As of 2024, Acuña Jr. and Ohtani are the only active players who have achieved a 40–40 season.
+As of 2026, Acuña Jr., Ohtani, and Crow-Armstrong are the only active players who have achieved a 40–40 season.
 All four retired 40–40 club members had at least 400 career home runs and 200 stolen bases in their careers, and Bonds and Rodriguez are also members of the 600 home run club.

 No members of the 40–40 club have been elected to the Baseball Hall of Fame.
 Active players are ineligible for the Hall of Fame, and Soriano fell off the Hall of Fame ballot in his first year of eligibility in 2020.
 The other retired members of the 40–40 club have been linked to the use of performance-enhancing drugs; Bonds and Canseco were each implicated in the December 2007 Mitchell Report, while Rodriguez admitted in 2009 to using steroids.